Home >

 - The Abolition of Man (1947)

-Preferable to Lewis's other remarkable books simply because of the title, which reveals the true intent of liberalism. --The Intercollegiate Review, The Fifty Worst (and Best) Books of the Century, The Intercollegiate Review, Fall 1999
+Preferable to Lewis's other remarkable books simply because of the title, which reveals the true intent of liberalism. --The Intercollegiate Review

 How modern philosophies drain meaning and the sacred from our lives. --Richard Brookhiser